Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 * Interactive elements:
     * The driving goal of this site was to allows users to input data that is relevant to their musical endeavours.
-    * On the Homepage, the User can interact with *Jig & Thonic's* Facebook page, through a 'Widget' provided by Elfsight.
+    * On the Homepage, the User can view all and search through all sets that are available.
+        Once logged in, the User also has the opportunity to amend sets and tracks they have uploaded.
-    * On the Tracks page, the User can access songs and recorded mixes, created by the author, that have been uploaded to Soundcloud.
-This allows the User to keep up to date with the latest content that has been uploaded to Soundcloud.
+    * On the Register page, the User can create an account, giving them the ability to fully interact with the site.
-    * On the Events page, a number of fictitious events have been marked on an embedded Google Map.
-Details towards each event can be found below.
-    * The contact page utilises EmailJSs API so that Users can send queries and automatically receive a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.
+    * On the relevant Add pages, the User has the opportunity to add any data that they they wish to input into the site.
+    * On the relevant Edit pages, the User has the opportunity to edit any data that they they have input into the site.
+    * The Logout function allows a user to cancel their interaction with the site.

 ### Features left to implement